George Pell: 2013 Victorian parliamentary inquiry

 On 27 May 2013, Pell gave evidence before Victoria's Parliamentary Inquiry into the Handling of Child Abuse by Religious and Other Organisations.
 Pell told the inquiry that he was "fully apologetic and absolutely sorry".
 The parliamentarians questioned Pell over allegations from the parents of a victim that he had not shown them empathy.
 Pell said he had in fact fully understood the suffering.
 He agreed with the inquiry that his predecessor had "covered up" matters for fear of scandal.
 Pell was heckled from the gallery.
 Pell critic David Marr wrote that "He [Pell] admitted his church had covered up child sexual abuse for fear of scandal; that his predecessor Archbishop Little had destroyed records, moved paedophile priests from parish to parish and facilitated appalling crimes."
 During the course of the inquiry, a victim of a paedophile Christian Brother at St Alipius Primary School said that in 1969 Pell heard him pleading for help a few weeks after he had been raped.
-Pell denied the statement, which was later discredited when Pell produced his passport to confirm that he was not living in Australia that year.
+Pell denied the statement, which NewsCorp outlets later claimed to have been discredited saying Pell had shown his passport to NewsCorp paper the Herald Sun to prove he was not living in Australia that year.